fglock/Perlito/README-perlito5-Java.md

   - alternately:

-      - Update the Perl-based compiler "perlito5.pl"
+      - Update the Perl-based compiler `perlito5.pl`

         ```sh
         $ make build-5to5
         ```

-      - Compile the compiler into a jar file
+      - Compile the compiler into a jar file `perlito5.jar`

         ```sh
         $ make build-5java
+        ```

+  - run a test or two:

+    ```
     $ java -jar perlito5.jar -v
     This is Perlito5 9.021, an implementation of the Perl language.

-        # run a test
     $ java -jar perlito5.jar -Isrc5/lib t5/unit/array.t
     ok 1 ...
     ```

 Perlito5-Java work-in-progress
 ------------------------------